• Skip to main content

 • Trim any excess fat from the rack of lamb and pat dry with paper towels.

-• Once you're ready to cook, heat a large cast iron to high heat and sear lamb on all sides until charred, about 3 minutes per side.
+• Once you're ready to cook, heat a large cast iron to high heat and sear the lamb on all sides until charred, about 3 minutes per side.
+Sear the leftover lemon halves as well.

-• Carefully place cast iron in hot oven and continue cooking until internal temperature reaches between 140-145 degrees Fahrenheit, about 8-10 minutes.
+• Carefully place the cast iron into the hot oven and continue cooking until the internal temperature reaches between 140-145 degrees Fahrenheit, about 8-10 minutes.

-• Remove lamb from oven and place racks on a cutting board, covered with a piece of tin foil and let rest for at least two 5-10 minutes.
+• Remove the lamb from oven and place racks on a cutting board, covered with a piece of tin foil and let rest for at least 5 minutes.

-• Brush a thin layer on Dijon onto the lamb and then press into crushed pistachios, making sure all sides are evenly coated.
+• Brush a thin layer of mustard onto the lamb and then press into crushed pistachios, making sure all sides are evenly coated.

-• Use a sharp knife to cut into lamb chops and serve immediately.
+• Use a sharp knife to cut rack into lamb chops and serve immediately with charred lemon to squeeze on top.

 Notes